-P35 has identified (was identified by)
+P35 has identified (was identified by

-Domain: E14 Condition Assessment

-Range: E3 Condition State

-Subproperty of: E13 Attribute Assignment.
-P141 assigned (was assigned by): E1 CRM Entity

-Scope note: This property identifies the E3 Condition State that was observed in an E14 Condition
+Domain: Range: Subproperty of: Quantification: E14 Condition Assessment E3 Condition State E13 Attribute Assignment.
+P141 assigned (was assigned by): E1 CRM Entity many to many, necessary (1,n:0,n) Scope note: This property identifies the E3 Condition State that was observed in an E14 Condition Assessment activity.
+Examples:

-Assessment activity.

-■ 1997 condition assessment of silver cup 232 (E14) has identified oxidation traces were present in 1997 (E3) has type oxidation traces (E55)
+1997 condition assessment of silver cup 232 (E14) has identified oxidation traces were present in 1997 (E3) has type oxidation traces (E55)

-P37 assigned (was assigned by)

-Domain: E15 Identifier Assignement

-Range: E42 Identifier

-Subproperty of: E13 Attribute Assignment.
-P141 assigned (was assigned by): E1 CRM Entity

-Scope note: This property records the identifier that was assigned to an item in an Identifier Assignment
+Domain: Range: E15 Identifier Assignement E42 Identifier Subproperty of: Quantification: E13 Attribute Assignment.
+P141 assigned (was assigned by): E1 CRM Entity many to many $(0,n:0,n)$ Scope note: This property records the identifier that was assigned to an item in an Identifier Assignment activity.
 The same identifier may be assigned on more than one occasion.
 An Identifier might be created prior to an assignment.

-• 01 June 1997 Identifier Assignment of the silver cup donated by Martin Doerr (E15)

-assigned 232 (E42)
+Examples: 01 June 1997 Identifier Assignment of the silver cup donated by Martin Doerr (E15) assigned 232 (E42)